SMFOSS/flunc/README.txt

-Flunc: a functional test suite runner.
+Flunc: a functional test suite runner for web applications.

 Installation